meet-one/sidechain/proposals/upgrade1.1/README.md

 # Overview

-The upgrade_system_contract proposal upgrade system contract to meetone-1.1.
+The upgrade1.1 proposal upgrade system contract to meetone-1.1.

 This proposal makes one change to the system: